google/oss-fuzz/docs/new_project_guide.md

 ## Dockerfile

 This is the Docker image definition that build.sh will be executed in.
-It is very simple for most libraries:
+It is very simple for most projects:
 ```docker
 FROM ossfuzz/base-libfuzzer               # base image with clang toolchain
 MAINTAINER YOUR_EMAIL                     # each file should have a maintainer